cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 OpenSSH connection options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenSSH let you to store connetion parameters in the ``$HOME/.ssh/config`` configuration file.
-There are options which are applied everytime you start a OpenSSH connection with ``ssh`` or options that are applied only on specific remote server.
+OpenSSH let you to store connection parameters in the ``$HOME/.ssh/config`` configuration file.
+There are options which are applied every time you start a OpenSSH connection with ``ssh`` or options that are applied only on specific remote server.
-You could also choose to override global configuration by specifing the same parameters in the specific remote section.
+You could also choose to override global configuration by specifying the same parameters in the specific remote section.
 The ``$HOME/.ssh/config`` could be structured like this::